BuiChiTrung/clox/README.md

 # clox
-This is a C++ interpreter the Lox - a dynamic type programming language, inspired by the book Crafting Interpreters.
+This is a C++ implementation for Lox - a dynamic type programming language, inspired by the book Crafting Interpreters.

 ### Build the code
 Requirement: C++20 or newer.